Imayb/Codepath/README.md

 Vulnerability #1: Session Hijacking

-Description:I logged into the target using a chrome browser and grabbed the session ID and gave that one to the atacker, a firefox browser, then changed the url to the staff menu area and was able to access it without having to log in.
+Description: Session Hijacking attack compromises the seassion token by stealing a valid session to gain unauthorized access to a web server.
+I logged into the target using a chrome browser and grabbed the session ID and gave that one to the atacker, a firefox browser, then changed the url to the staff menu area and was able to access it without having to log in.

 <img src="https://media.giphy.com/media/w8ABSaABPoFjGrJLXy/giphy.gif">